Table of Contents

 Eliminate Render-blocking Resources

 Lighthouse flags all the scripts and stylesheets blocking the first paint of your page.
 The goal is to reduce the impact of these render-blocking content on performance by inlining critical resources, deferring non-critical ones, and removing unused code.
+One effective strategy is to defer JavaScript parsing, which delays the loading of non-essential files.

 Important: how to identify what is critical content and what is not?